On the Role of Entropy-based Loss for Learning Causal Structures with Continuous Optimization: Conclusion

 \section{Conclusion}

-In this work, we re-examine the least-square loss for learning causal structures in causal discovery and advocate to use a more general entropy-based loss as the objective function.
-Our analysis shows that the least-square loss is problematic to learn the underlying causal structure if the standard Gaussian noise assumption does not hold.
-On the contrary, the entropy-based loss is consistent with the log-likelihood score, which is robust and effective for learning causal structures.
-Our experimental results verify the proposed theoretical results and show the effectiveness of the proposed entropy-based loss.
-A clear next step is to generalize the theory and algorithms to a more general causal mechanism.
+In this work, we have re-examined NOTEARS with the least-square loss for learning DAGs in causal discovery.
+Our analysis shows that NOTEARS with the least-square loss is disabled to discover underlying causal structure under some weak assumptions, and the entropy-based loss is a proper replacement of the least-square loss in NOTEARS framework.
+We further provide the theoretical justification for the proposed method, by showing the consistency with the likelihood.
+Our experimental results validate our theoretical analysis and the effectiveness of the proposed entropy-based method.
+A clear next step is to generalize the theory and algorithms to the more general causal mechanism, e.g., the post-nonlinear causal model.